 - Using the Curriculum Progress Tools to support project-based learning in years 7 to 10

-Throughout 2019 Education Technology Ltd. (the designers of the Learning Progression Frameworks) will be working with selected secondary schools to establish the best ways to work in their particular school context.
+Throughout 2019 Education Technology Ltd. (the designers of the LPFs) will be working with selected secondary schools to establish the best ways to work in their particular school context.
 Participating schools will receive tailored PLD support, focused on using the tools to understand and track progress in reading and writing in years 9 and 10.
 In addition to supporting participating schools, Education Technology Ltd will be using what they learn to inform the development of resources for other secondary schools.
 These will support schools to identify efficient and effective approaches for using the LPFs and implementing PaCT at years 9-10, and will be added to the Curriculum Progress Tools website during 2019.